Health effects from noise: Psychological impacts of noise

 Causal relationships have been discovered between noise and psychological effects such as annoyance, psychiatric disorders, and effects on psychosocial well-being.
 Exposure to intense levels of noise can cause personality changes and violent reactions.
 Noise has also been shown to be a factor attributed to violent reactions.
 The psychological impacts of noise also include an addiction to loud music.
 This was researched in a study where non-professional musicians were found to have loudness addictions more often than non-musician control subjects.

 Psychological health effects from noise also include depression and anxiety.
-Individuals who have hearing loss, including noise induced hearing loss, may have their symptoms alleviated with the use of hearing aids.
+Individuals who have hearing loss, including noise-induced hearing loss, may have their symptoms alleviated with the use of hearing aids.
 Individuals who do not seek treatment for their loss are 50% more likely to have depression than their aided peers.
 These psychological effects can lead to detriments in physical care in the form of reduced self-care, work-tolerance, and increased isolation.

 Auditory stimuli can also serve as psychological triggers for individuals with post traumatic stress disorder (PTSD).

 Stress

 Research commissioned by Rockwool, a multi-national insulation manufacturer headquartered in Denmark, reveals that in the UK one third (33%) of victims of domestic disturbances claim that loud parties have left them unable to sleep or made them stressed in the last two years.
 Around one in eleven (9%) of those affected by domestic disturbances claims it has left them continually disturbed and stressed.
 More than 1.8 million people claim noisy neighbours have made their life a misery and they cannot enjoy their own homes.
 The impact of noise on health is potentially a significant problem across the UK given that more than 17.5 million Britons (38%) have been disturbed by the inhabitants of neighbouring properties in the last two years.
 For almost one in ten (7%) Britons this is a regular occurrence.

 The extent of the problem of noise pollution for public health is reinforced by figures collated by Rockwool from local authority responses to a Freedom of Information Act (FOI) request.
-This research reveals in the period April 2008 – 2009 UK councils received 315,838 complaints about noise pollution from private residences.
+This research reveals that in the period April 2008 – 2009 UK councils received 315,838 complaints about noise pollution from private residences.
 This resulted in environmental health officers across the UK serving 8,069 noise abatement notices, or citations under the terms of the Anti-Social Behaviour (Scotland) Act.

 Westminster City Council has received more complaints per head of population than any other district in the UK with 9,814 grievances about noise, which equates to 42.32 complaints per thousand residents.
 Eight of the top 10 councils ranked by complaints per 1,000 residents were in London.